by Texas Homesteader ~

 Saving Money On Television Entertainment

 Everyone told us we would have to get a cable or satellite subscription if we wanted to watch TV.
-As you can guess I immediately went on a mission to defeat that issue.
+As you can guess we immediately went on a mission to defeat that issue.

-When we lived in the city we had an antenna in the attic that provided excellent reception.
+When we lived in our city home we had an antenna in the attic that provided excellent reception.
 That was before digital TV.

-But once we moved here we were able to get acceptable reception with the same set-up.
+But once we moved into our rural area we were no longer able to get acceptable reception with the same set-up.

-We tried mounting the antenna as high in the attic as possible.
-But it was very unreliable.
-Partially due to our solar decking in the attic blocking the signal.
+But the signal was very unreliable, partially due to our solar decking in the attic blocking the signal.

 BINGO!